callstack/byorg-ai/docs/src/docs/core/performance.md

 one mark can be a part of multiple measures.
 Single measure is constructed of two marks: `start` and `end`.

+This concept is inspired by the [Web Performance API](https://developer.mozilla.org/en-US/docs/Web/API/Performance).
+Marks are essentially named sequences that the performance tool uses to measure execution time.
+For instance, if you have a tool for your AI and want to evaluate its performance, you might find it triggered multiple times by the AI.
+Therefore, a single mark can be part of multiple measures.
+A measure is constructed using two marks: `start` and `end`.

 :::info

-You can also access all measures and marks with `getMarks` and `getMeasures`
+You can also access all marks and measures using `getMarks` and `getMeasures`
 :::

 ## Default measures

-byorg is gathering performance data out of the box.
+Byorg automatically gathers performance data.
+Middleware measures are collected in two separate phases: before handling the response and after it.

 ```js
 export const PerformanceMarks = {